-UP Mana – lightweight EN-A/B - Cross Country Magazine – In the Core since 1988
+UP Mana – lightweight versatility - Cross Country Magazine – In the Core since 1988

-“Ultra light and incredibly versatile” is how UP introduce their latest paraglider, the Mana, which is certified in four sizes with standard (EN A) and extended (EN B) weight ranges.
+“Ultra light and incredibly versatile” is how UP sum up the Mana, which is available in five sizes with different certifications and characteristics depending on wing loading.

-The smallest size weighs just 2.5kg, and the largest is only 3.1kg.
-The range is suitable for all-up weights from 55kg to 110kg.
-UP say the Mana is easy to launch, very nice to thermal and has intuitive handling.
-In its standard weight range it is suitable for newcomers, but it’s more dynamic and agile if flown in the extended range.
+Glider weights are from 2.3kg to 3.4kg.
+UP say the wing is easy to launch, very nice to thermal and has intuitive handling.
+The 21m2 is certified EN A from 50-70kg, where its handling is very easy and suitable for newcomers; from 71-100kg it’s EN B, and it can be flown up to 110kg with an EN-C rating, where it’s a dynamic and agile wing for high-wind soaring.

 UP say, “Its super simple take-off behavior and its brilliant climbing ability combined with an intuitive and soft handling makes the Mana extremely easy and fun to fly”.
-It can be used for easy soaring, thermalling, hike-and-fly, alpine adventures or strong-wind soaring.
-UP say it can out climb other wings in thermals, climbing efficiently at all angles of bank.
+Its versatility is clear – it can be used for soaring, thermalling, hike-and-fly, alpine adventures or strong-wind soaring.

 The Mana is available with optional light risers, and comes with the Summiteer lightweight backpack (385g).